 - Hand sanitiser that contains at least 60% alcohol is available in the therapy room, the waiting room and at the reception counter.

 - We schedule appointments at specific intervals to minimize and ideally avoid the use of the waiting room.

 - We ask that you arrive no earlier than 5 minutes before your appointment time.

 - Credit card pads, pens and other areas that are commonly touched are thoroughly sanitised after each use.
 Contactless payment is preferred where possible.

-- Common areas are thoroughly disinfected on a regular basis.
+- Common areas are thoroughly cleaned and disinfected on a regular basis.

 If there is a resurgence of the pandemic or if other health concerns arise, however, I may require that we meet online (Zoom or Skype)or by phone.
 If you have concerns about meeting online, we will talk about it first and try to address any issues.
 You understand that, if I believe it is necessary, I may determine that we return to online sessions for everyone’s well-being.

 If you decide at any time that you would feel safer staying with or returning to, online services, I will respect that decision, as long as it is feasible and clinically appropriate.
 Some insurance companies are not allowing face to face sessions to take place it is dependant on the company we can discuss each case individually.

 Risks of Opting for In-Person Services